 |Can be used to reduce excess fats.||Cannot reduce excess fats.|

 |Cost for a full face hifu: about $2000-$2500||Cost of each session: about $300-$600, depending on device.|

 So how do I choose a proper type of HIFU?

 There are some HIFU brands that our doctors personally like.
 These brands are namely the Ultraformer, Ulthera, and Doublo-S.

-The reason why our doctors feel that these brands are superior to other HIFUs / Microfractionated ultrasounds is due to the peak power and stability of the machines, which results in a higher energy output.
+There are two reasons why we feel that these brands are superior: The peak power, and stability of the machines, which results in a higher energy output.
 This will, therefore, improve efficacy per treatment, and produce better results with just one treatment.

 How should a HIFU procedure be, and why is it important to choose the right HIFU?

 Proper HIFU machines are registered medical devices in Singapore and are only done by licensed doctors.

 2. Number of Treatments